 The directors consider the financial performance for the company this year to have been satisfactory.
-A summary of the financial results for the year ended 31 March 2023 is set out below:
+A summary of the financial results for the year ended 31 March 2024 is set out below:

-The company achieved revenue of £140,500k (2022: £131,811k) which represents an increase of 7% from the prior year.
-This is explained by growth across our top 3 markets UK, Canada and Australia, expansion of our Tata branded tea and other products across the world coupled with the benefit of Teapigs sales post being appointed as a master distributor for the brand as on 11^{th} February 2023.
-The growth is mainly driven by selling price increases taken, partly offset by pressure on everyday black tea volumes, with the category in the UK remaining in longer term volume decline.
-The company has faced considerable cost challenges in the year driven by the impact of high inflation across our cost base, compounded by sterling weakness.
-Operating margins have therefore declined, reflecting the lag between the increase in costs and taking corrective actions such as selling price increases and cost saving measures.
-As a result operating profit before exceptional items has fallen by 19% to £14,134k (2022: £17,553k) .
+The company achieved revenue of £162,795k (2023: £140,500k) which represents an increase of 16% from the prior year.
+This is mainly explained by growth in UK sales which reflects the benefit of selling price increases taken, mainly in the latter part of last financial year, coupled with the benefit of the inclusion of Teapigs branded sales post being appointed as a master distributor for the brand as on 11th February 2022.
+The growth is partly offset by pressure on everyday black tea volumes, with the category in our key markets of UK, Canada and Australia remaining in longer term volume decline.
+Cost inflation remains higher than the medium term norms, in addition to specific challenges such as finding alternative more expensive shipping routes to avoid the Red Sea following the outbreak of conflict in the Middle East.
+The company has taken necessary mitigating actions such as selling price increases and cost saving measures which have enabled the company to steadily rebuild operating margins following the significant inflation shock experienced in the previous year.
+This is reflected in the improvement in operating profit before exceptional items which has increased by 49% to £21,092k (2023: £14,134k).

-In the financial year ending 31 March 2023, an after-tax profit was recorded of £12,306k (2022: after tax profit of £15,001k), a decrease of £2,695k from prior year.
-The decrease reflects lower operating profits and increased exceptional items for restructuring costs partially offset by increase in finance income.
+In the financial year ending 31 March 2024, an after-tax profit was recorded of £14,326k (2023: after tax profit of £12,306k), and a 16% increase from the prior year.
+The increase reflects higher operating profits and an increase in exceptional costs (pension scheme past service cost) partially offset by increase in finance income.

-The net asset position of the company as at 31 March 2023 was £252,012k, an increase from £249,699k as at 31 March 2022 mainly explained by an after tax profit of £12,306k offset by other comprehensive expense of £9,990k owing to adverse movement in the company's defined benefit pension scheme obligation and adverse movement in currency cashflow hedges.
+The net asset position of the company as at 31 March 2024 was £257,153k, an increase from £252,012k as at 31 March 2023 mainly explained by an after tax profit of £14,326k offset by other comprehensive expense of £4,288k owing to adverse movement in the company's defined benefit pension scheme obligation and adverse movement in currency cashflow hedges.
 The adverse movement in the defined benefit pension scheme obligation is mainly due to the fall in the value of assets mainly due to the rise in corporate bond yields.

-The market performance of the company's principal markets remains stable despite the challenging economic environment and high competitor intensity in markets in which these subsidiaries operate.
-The UK as our largest market had a 12-month market share in value terms of 15.6% (source: Nielsen).
-In the UK the company continued its 'for the love of' Tetley masterbrand campaign and for the first time undertook a TV advertising campaign for the Teapigs brand.
-In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.7% (source: Nielsen).
-Market performance in the company's other markets was satisfactory.
+The market performance of the company's principal subsidiaries have trended higher during the year despite the challenging economic environment and high competitor intensity in markets in which these subsidiaries operate.
+The UK as our largest market had a 12-month market share in value terms of 16.4% (2023:15.6%) (source: Nielsen).
+In the UK the group continued its 'for the love of' Tetley campaign largely through radio and digital advertising.
+In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.8% (2023: 27.7%) (source: Nielsen).
+Market performance in the Group's other markets was satisfactory.